 I developed a new, simplified design system to use moving forward, and managed to dramatically reduce redundancies in our front-end codebase.

-I worked closely with the engineering team to evaluate our dataset, and develop algorithms that provided additional relevant content, wherever you were on the site.
+I worked closely with the engineering team to evaluate our dataset, and develop systems that provided additional relevant content, wherever you were on the site.

 A significant portion of our time was spent identifying unused code and design components, simplifying our rails app to minimize unnecessary or inefficient database requests, and optimizing page-load times.

-Of particular concern were the data models and information architecture that forced the site into a very siloed organization based on regions.
+The existing data models and information architecture forced the site (and our customers) into a very siloed organization based on regions.
 These regions had been useful as Borrowed and Blue launched and rolled out content in different areas, but at scale, they were a huge headache.
 The old navigation was *very* siloed:

 This kind of organization was a decent strategy for SEO, but hampered growth once B&B decided to go nationwide with their vendor and wedding database.
-The database models hadn't been designed with growth in mind and the entire product was essentially locked into these silos.
-Vendors wanted to be involved, but many didn't quite fit into a particular bucket, or (like many wedding photographers) were frustrated that they were being forced into one bucket, when they often traveled for work.
+The database models hadn't been designed with growth in mind and the entire product was essentially locked into these fixed silos.
+The architecture was siloed in a [location]/[category]/[profile] structure, with no ability to search between locations.